 For further information please go to: https://www.bacp.co.uk

-BOHS is the Chartered Society for Worker Health Protection – one of the largest occupational hygiene societies in Europe and the only professional society representing qualified occupational hygienists in the UK.
-BOHS provides internationally recognised qualifications, scientific conferences and membership services, and has over 1700 members in 50 countries.
+The British Occupational Hygiene Society (BOHS) is a science-led, charitable body and the UK’s leading authority that works to protect everyone’s right to a healthy working environment.
+Founded in 1953, it’s one of the largest occupational hygiene societies in Europe and the only professional society representing qualified occupational hygienists in the UK.
+BOHS provides internationally recognised qualifications, scientific conferences and membership services, and has over 1400 members across 57 countries and numerous fields of worker health.

 For further information please go to: www.bohs.org